0xmetropolis/metro-docs/docs/pod-basics/04-pod-proposals.md

 In addition, the Gnosis Safe UI can be used to sign and execute any pod transactions, but does not offer as intuitive support for member pod proposal approval/rejection.

 ## Confirmation threshold
-The confirmation threshold is the number of signatures required to execute a transaction and send it on-chain.
+The confirmation threshold is the number of pod members needed to sign a transaction before it can be executed on-chain.
+This threshold is always the same as the threshold for the pod’s Gnosis Safe.

+Signing a transaction does not require the user to pay a gas fee, but executing a transaction does.

 ## Proposals vs. direct execution

-For any Metropolis pod management related action, it's important to understand when a proposal is needed versus when a transaction can be executed directly.

-In general, if you are a manager EOA or manager contract (e.g., not an pod manager) you can execute any pod management activity directly without requiring a proposal.
+For pod management actions, you can immediately confirm and execute a transaction if you are the pod manager.
+This is true when the pod manager is an [EOA](https://ethereum.org/en/glossary/#eoa) or a smart contract (e.g., a Governor contract).

+Pod members can create a transaction for certain pod management actions too, but this transaction must be approved by other pod members before it can be executed (enough to reach the Safe’s threshold).

+Check the table below to see if your current pod role allows you to immediately execute pod management actions.

 | Persona in relation to pod being managed      | Direct execution? |
 |-----------------------------------------------|-------------------|